 |

 Fridays: 12:00 P.M. until 4:00 P.M.
 (June 1st–August 31st) Saturdays: 12:00 P.M. until 4:00 P.M.
 Sundays: 12:00 P.M. until 4:00 P.M.
+Demonstration grinding occurs on the last Saturday of the month for the public.
 The Grist Mill is available for school and group tours by appointment.
 We look forward to helping you plan and schedule an outing uniquely designed for your group.
 The beginning fee is $75.00 for specially-scheduled group tours.
-As a nonprofit organization, we thank you for understanding and supporting FCCA’s mission!
-Video by the Illinois Department of Natural Resources
+As a nonprofit organization, we thank you for understanding and supporting FCCA’s mission! |

 Location |